 In the past, I could do some of the domain mapping through the commons.
 Since the update (although it may have happened before?) there seems to be no link to Domain Mapping tools.
 I don't know what information to give Go Daddy and I don't know what needs to be done on the Commons side.

 #1 Updated by Boone Gorges over 5 years ago

 - Status changed from New to Reporter Feedback

 At the domain registrar, please go into the DNS settings, and create a CNAME record that points toward commons.gc.cuny.edu.
 Once this is done, update this ticket and I will make the necessary changes.

-#3 Updated by Paul Hebert about 5 years ago
+#3 Updated by Paul Hebert over 5 years ago

 I'm surprised I don't have to change the A record to have reid-pharr.com resolve to the commons.
 I don't need to enter a new IP address?

 robert.reid-phar.com is now set a C name record pointing to commons.gc.cuny.edu

 www.reid-pharr.com is also a C name record by default set to point to the A name host (using an @ symbol in the settings).
 I guess I don't entirely understand why these two C name records don't point to the same place.